jonny-tr/OpenU-addon/README.md

 - **Visibility Handling**: Restarts when page becomes visible
 - **Smart URL Tracking**: Uses current page URL for better session management

+## Usage
+1. Open Chrome (chrome://extensions) or Edge (edge://extensions) in your browser.
+2. Toggle **Developer mode** on (switch in the top-right corner).
+3. Click **Load unpacked** and select the project’s root directory (where `manifest.json` is located).
+4. Verify the extension appears in the list and is enabled.
+5. Click the extension’s icon in the toolbar to open the popup.
+6. If you're making code changes, click the reload (⟲) button on the extension card to apply your updates.

 ## Development

 This project is written in TypeScript.